kirimomi/Oculus_Leap_test/Assets/LeapMotion/readme.txt

 Physics and the RigidHand prefab:
   Our current physics model is a Box Collider for each bone and palm.
-This is great for patting and touching and hitting things but at the moment it's hard to grab objects.
-We've made magnetic pinching as a first solution, but it doesn't work that well for medium to large objects.
-This is in development and we'll have new Physics models in the future.
+This is great for patting, touching, flicking, and scooping objects.
+If you want to grab objects you can use some of the resources in the Demos which give you one handed and two handed grabs.

 Customizing Hands:
   There are two HandModel fields in the HandController prefab